-Here you can find out information about this year’s TILT Annual Learning and Teaching Conference (ALTC) including: the conference date, focus and associated SoTL themes, and call for contributions and associated information and guidance and registration.
+Here you can find out information about this year’s TILT Annual Learning and Teaching Conference (ALTC) including: the conference date, focus and associated SoTL themes, and a link to the online registration form.

-We are delighted to announce the call for contributions and registration (as a delegate) for the 2021 TILT Annual Learning and Teaching Conference (ALTC) (formerly Festival of Learning).
-This year’s conference will take place online over the course of one day, with fringe events on surrounding days.
+This year’s conference will take place online over the course of one day, Tuesday 14th September 2021, with fringe events on surrounding days.

 ‘Learning and Teaching in a Pandemic: Opportunities, Challenges and Lessons Learnt’, will be explored through the lens of three cross-cutting Scholarship of Teaching and Learning (SoTL) themes: